Call for Proposals

 2020-21 CIPE proposals must address strategies and approaches that promote equity, diversity, and inclusion (EDI), anti-bias, anti-racist (ABAR) education, student engagement and learning, or enrollment, retention, and completion.

-Each CIPE team may request up to $1,000 for your project upon the completion of your project; with an additional $200 for a zoom workshop to share your work before May 31st, 2021.
+Each CIPE team may request up to $1,000 for your project upon the completion of your project for a team of 3-5 or $800 for a team of 2 members; with an additional $200 for a zoom workshop to share your work before May 31st, 2021.
 This funding is limited to allowable expenses within Seattle Colleges policy, such as stipend for time spent on creating the products, purchasing books or journals, and or similar purposes.
 Funds may not be used for food or refreshments.
 The funds will be awarded upon successful completion of the project.

 CIPE teams agree to